Efficient Grasp Planning and Execution with Multi-Fingered Hands by Surface Fitting: Simulation and Experiment

 The visualization of the MDISF iterations are shown in Fig.~\ref{fig:ISF_Animation}.
 MDISF considers both the collision avoidance and the surface fitting in each IPFO iteration.
 MDISF started from a random pose around the object (Fig.~\ref{fig:ISF_Animation}(a)) and optimized for palm pose and joint displacements to reduce the fitting error and penalize the collision (Fig.~\ref{fig:ISF_Animation}(b-h)).

 Figure~\ref{fig:error_reduction} shows the error reduction profile to validate that both the average surface fitting error $E_{fit}/|\mathcal{I}|$ and collision cost $E_{col}$ are reduced during MDISF.
 The red and blue plots show the mean errors and the deviations for all samples, while the purple and yellow plots show those for collision-free grasps.
-In average, it took $25.2 \pm 6.3$ IPFOs and $100.2 \pm 34.4$ PFOs to converge.
+On average, it took $25.2 \pm 6.3$ IPFOs and $100.2 \pm 34.4$ PFOs to converge.
 The average fitting error $E_{fit}/|\mathcal{I}|$ reduced from $0.0072 \pm 0.0031$ m to $0.0027 \pm 0.0012$ m, and the absolute $E_{col}$ reduced from $0.5952\pm 0.4342$ m to $0.0287 \pm 0.0410$ m.
 All statistics were computed based on 50 samples on bunny object shown in Fig.~\ref{fig:ISF_Illustration}.

-Figure~\ref{fig:sim_vis} and Table~\ref{tab:opt_details} show the visualization and quantitative results of the proposed method on ten different objects.
+Figure~\ref{fig:sim_vis} shows the visualization of the proposed method on four different objects with Barrett Hand and Shadow Hand.
+The algorithm is able to 1) generate both precision and power grasps, and 2) contact with both the outer and inner surfaces of objects.
+Table~\ref{tab:opt_details} shows the quantitative results on ten different objects with the Barrett hand.
 The MDISF algorithm sampled 10 times for each object and returns 6.2 collision free grasps in 2.45 secs.
 The highest 5 (or the maximum number of collision free grasps found by MDISF) grasps were selected and fed to GTO for trajectory optimization.
 GTO returned 3.3 collision-free trajectories out of 4.0 grasps in 2.02 secs.
 The surface fitting error provided a reliable metric for grasp searching, since the majority (6.1/6.2) grasps found by MDISF were force closure (FC).

-The $Q_{gsp}$ reflects the graspability (difficulty of being grasped) of the objects with the Barrett hand.
-Goblet and screwdriver were the top-2 objects with the highest graspability due to the proper size and simple structure.
-Hand model and gun were the top-2 objects with the lowest graspability since they are flat and close to ground, and Barrett hand can easily collide with ground/object and get trapped in the infeasible local optima.
+As for the grasping with Shadow hand, it took 3.30 secs for MDISF to return 4.75 collision-free grasps in 10 samples.

 Figure~\ref{fig:precision_and_power} compares the precision grasps and power grasps generated by MDISF.
 The precision mode and power mode generated 8 and 5 collision-free grasps out of 10 samples on Bunny object, respectively.
-The hand tended to collide with the object in power grasp mode since the fitting of palm/proximal links were emphasized and hand stayed closer to object, as shown in Fig.~\ref{fig:precision_and_power}(b).
+The hand tended to collide with the object in power grasp mode since the fitting of palm/proximal links were emphasized and hand stayed closer to object, as shown in Fig.~\ref{fig:precision_and_power}(Bottom).